 - Stop feeling guilty – so many women feel guilty when relaxing.
 WHY?
 If you don’t relax, everyone around you is going to suffer!
 Call it giving back…

-- Nourish your adrenals – make sure you are supplementing those nutrients that stress is depleting (Vit C, B vits, Magnesium, zinc) with a good quality multivitamin complex.
+- Nourish your adrenals – make sure you are supplementing those nutrients that stress is depleting (Vit C, B vits, Magnesium, zinc) with good quality supplements

-- Adaptogenic herbs – these can help to balance cortisol levels – including rhodiola, ashwagandha, licorice and Siberian ginseng (always check with a qualified herbalist before using herbs).
+- Adaptogenic herbs – these can help to balance cortisol levels – including rhodiola, ashwagandha, licorice and Siberian ginseng.

-- Avoid caffeine and alcohol – both of these increase the burden on your adrenals
+- Limit caffeine and alcohol – both of these increase the burden on your adrenals

-- Don’t do strenuous exercise – if you are low on energy, physical activity can deplete your reserves – try gentle walking or yoga instead.
+- Don’t do strenuous exercise – if you are low on energy, too much physical activity can deplete your reserves – try gentle walking or yoga instead.